teamsnap/vault-key/README.md

 # Vault integration with GCP for Golang, NodeJS, and Ruby

-Vault-Key makes it easy to use Vault with GCP auth.
-It uses a GCP service account and JSON web tokens to login to Vault securely and without a password.
+Vault-Key makes it easy to use Vault with the [Google Cloud Auth Method](https://www.vaultproject.io/docs/auth/gcp.html).
+It uses a [GCP service account](https://cloud.google.com/iam/docs/service-accounts) and JSON web tokens to login to Vault securely and without a password.
 Then it retrieves the secrets you need and makes them available in your code, hassle free.

 ## Usage